Law of Conservation of Energy

 • An electric mixer changes electrical energy to mechanical energy and heat energy.

-• Driving a nail into wood with hammer changes mechanical energy to deformation and heat energy.
+• Driving a nail into wood with a hammer changes mechanical energy to deformation and heat energy.

 Post a Comment